-Upon the effectiveness of the registration statement, we will be required to file periodic reports, proxy statements, and other information with the SEC pursuant to the Exchange Act.
+We are required to file periodic reports, proxy statements, and other information with the SEC pursuant to the Exchange Act.
 These reports, proxy statements, and other information will be available on the website of the SEC referred to above.

 We also maintain a website at www.allegromicro.com/en, through which you may access these materials free of charge as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.
 Information contained on, or that can be accessed through, our website is not incorporated by reference in this prospectus and does not form a part of this prospectus.
 The inclusion of our website address in this prospectus is an inactive textual reference only.